miguelgondu/blog_hugo/content/posts/2025-02-02/pcg-and-model-metrology.md

 access to some of these black boxes.
 It's called [poli]().

 In 2024, Stanton et al. published a paper called [*Closed-Form Test Functions for Biophysical Sequence Optimization Algorithms*](https://arxiv.org/abs/2407.00236).
-In it, they identify precisely this lack of plug-and-play black boxes in protein design, and propose a black box that mimics the relevant behavior of the signals {{< katex >}}r{{< /katex>}} described above.
-They needed to create a black box that is
+In it, they identify this lack of plug-and-play black boxes in protein design, and propose a black box that mimics the relevant behavior of the signals {{< katex >}}r{{< /katex>}} described above.

+The authors set out to create a black box that is
 1. Evaluated on discrete sequences and their mutations, alike protein sequences.
 2. Difficult enough to optimize, mimicking some second-order interactions (*epistasis*) that are usually present in protein design.
 3. Instant to query.